Ordering food in a French restaurant can be stressful.

 Drinks of choice include kir, champagne, pastis or even whisky but you can, of course, choose a non-alcoholic drink.

-You can perfectly skip l’apéritif and eat while you eat but this is a nice tradition to be aware of.
+You can perfectly skip l’apéritif and drink while you eat but this is a nice tradition to be aware of.

 Here are drinks you’re likely to find on a French restaurant menu: